thjread/thjread-blog/posts/2020-04-15-limits-commute.markdown

 ## General proof by Yoneda

 If you look back at the previous two sections, you might notice that the arguments are very similar.
-There is a standard argument which formalises this idea, using the Yoneda lemma and the proof in $\text{Set}$ to prove the general case.
+There is a standard way to formalise this idea, using the Yoneda lemma and the proof in $\text{Set}$ to prove the general case.

 The key fact that we need is that the Yoneda embedding $y : C \to \text{Set}^{C^\text{op}}$ preserves limits (by the universal property of limits) and reflects limits (since it is full and faithful).
 So if $G : I \to C$ is a diagram in $C$ then $\lim_i G(i)$ exists iff $\lim_i C({-}, G(i)) \cong C({-}, c)$ for some $c \in C$, in which case $c \cong \lim_i G(i)$.

 So as before let $F : I \times J \to C$ be a functor, and suppose $\lim_j F(i, j)$ exists for every $i \in I$.
 Applying the Yoneda embedding, we know that
 \[C({-}, \lim_j F(i, j)) \cong \lim_j C({-}, F(i, j)) \text{.}\]
-Now $\lim_i \lim_j F(i, j)$ exists and is (canonically) isomorphic to $c \in C$ iff there is a natural isomorphism
+Now $\lim_i \lim_j F(i, j)$ exists and is isomorphic to $c \in C$ iff there is a natural isomorphism
 \begin{align*}C({-}, c) &\cong \lim_i C({-}, \lim_j F(i, j))\\
     &\cong  \lim_i \lim_j C({-}, F(i, j)) \text{.}
 \end{align*}